arta-eth/arta-eth/README.md

 - 🔭 I’m currently working on Finance Automation Tooling at Thred

-- 🌱 I’m currently learning Generative AI, RAG and how it can help product teams.

 - 📫 How to reach me **arta@thred.ai**

 - 🌐 Website: <a href="https://artak.dev" target="_blank">artak.dev</a>